Carmen Polo

-María del Carmen Polo y Martínez-Valdés, 1st Lady of Meirás, Grandee of Spain (11 June 1900 – 6 February 1988) was the wife of the dictator, General and "caudillo" Francisco Franco and is considered the most influential woman in Francoist Spain.
+María del Carmen Polo y Martínez-Valdés, 1st Lady of Meirás, Grandee of Spain (11 June 1900 – 6 February 1988) was the wife of the dictator, general and "caudillo" Francisco Franco.
 She exerted a major influence in censoring the press.
 She was endowed the Lordship of Meirás by Juan Carlos I on 26 November 1975.

 Family

 She was the daughter of Felipe Polo y Flórez de Vereterra (1860–1926), a wealthy lawyer in Oviedo, and Ramona Martínez-Valdés y Martínez-Valdés (1870 – 8 February 1914), paternal granddaughter of Claudio Polo-Vereterra y Astudillo and wife Bonifacia Flórez and sister of María Isabel (married to José María Sanchíz y Sancho), Felipe and Ramona (Zita) (married in Oviedo on 6 February 1932 to Ramón Serrano Súñer).
 Her aunt Isabel Polo-Vereterra y Flórez married her relative Luis Vereterra y Estrada.
 Her great-grandparents were Telésforo Polo y Briz and Isabel Astudillo.

 Marriage

 Carmen Polo first met the then Major Franco, her future husband, following his posting to Oviedo from Morocco in 1917.
 Despite opposition from her family, they eventually became engaged, but in 1920 Franco's military career interrupted their plans for marriage.
-Her constant smile, pearl necklaces, and the wedding's postponement became the inspiration for a verse of "La Madelón": "... el comandante Franco es un gran militar que aplazó su boda para ir a luchar..." ("...Commander Franco is a great soldier who postponed his wedding in order to go to war...").
-It was two years before Franco returned to Oviedo.

 When he returned, ready to marry, the death (5 June 1923) of Rafael de Valenzuela, successor to José Millán Astray as commander of the Spanish Legion, intervened.
 Franco was offered Valenzuela's command, and promotion to the rank of lieutenant colonel.
 His ambition was too great to resist the opportunity, and he left for Morocco on 18 July 1923, promising his fiancée: "This year we will be married, above all else.
 If I do not die in combat, I will return to you."
 Having become Spain's most decorated soldier, Franco was eventually given a leave of forty days, and royal permission to marry.
 The wedding took place on 22 October 1923, in the church of San Juan el Real of Oviedo.
 Franco's best man was King Alfonso XIII, represented by General Antonio Losada, military governor of Asturias.
 Serving as maid of honour was Isabel Polo, Carmen's aunt.
 The witnesses were the Marquis de la Vega de Anzo, and Franco's brothers, Nicolás and Ramón.
 Franco did not invite his father, Nicolás Franco, whom he had never forgiven for leaving his mother and living in Madrid with another woman.